PragTob/tadaaa/README.md

 - [carrierwave](https://github.com/jnicklas/carrierwave) - used for picture uploads

 ## Recruiters
 This isn't code I would actually write in an app.
 It's a **throwaway prototype**.
 There are no meaningful tests or something... it was fun anyway.
+So if you want to get a sense of my coding please check out other projects.
+Thank you.